maxlvl/in_mem_kv_store/README.md

 # KVS

 A simple in-memory key-value store CLI.

-Using this to get familiar with the `Clap` crate, as well as basic Rust syntax
+Just a small toy project to get familiar with the `Clap` crate, as well as basic Rust syntax.

 ## Usage